megha20april/.NET-stuff/Static Constructors.md

 * You can't define a static constructor with `public`, `private`, or any access modifier.
 It is **always private** by default.
 * It's used commonly for **logging setups**, **static configuration**, **singleton initialization**, etc.
+* In the lifecycle of a class, static constructor executes one and only one time.

 ### More Examples